NikunjAgg/Project-Decision-Tree-Implementation/README.md

 # Project-Decision-Tree-Implementation

+Implemented decision tree from scratch on iris dataset then printed the class it will predict at each node.

 ### Decision Tree

 A decision tree is a decision support tool that uses a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.